Man, almost nothing gets me more excited than brainstorming new business ideas or helping some one else to start their own business!

 3. Determine your start-up costs.

-4. Decide what services/products you'd like to offer.
+4. Decide what amazing services and/or products you'd like to offer.

 5. Choose your business name.